Writing, speaking, and translating the future

 I first realized localization was a career when I began doing it.
 That same year I attended my first LocWorld with the help of the LocWorld organizers and committee.
 My employer was unwilling to pay, so I found a sponsor to pay for the LocWorld fees I could not afford.
 At my second LocWorld, Bill Sullivan, globalization lead from IBM and keynote speaker, gave me advice that changed my career: “Follow the money and make the gatekeepers your friends,” he said.
 I did and it changed my career trajectory and allowed me to build a community to scale global expansion.
 Now as a consultant, I believe that localization and globalization can only be understood through frameworks that contextualize their importance to the larger objectives of the company.
 Over time they also become a driving force for international growth.

 I’ll be speaking at LocWorld 41 in San Jose on November 6th and 7th.
-On the 6th I’ll be doing an introduction to Localization session and a Globalization session and on the 7th I’ll be moderating a talk on Globalization and Corporate governance with Kristin Gutierrez of United Language Group (ULG), an d Anna Schlegel of NetApp.
+On the 6th I’ll be doing an introduction to Localization session and a Globalization session and on the 7th I’ll be moderating a talk on Globalization and Corporate governance with Kristin Gutierrez of United Language Group (ULG) and Anna Schlegel of NetApp.

 Why use frameworks?

-I’ve found frameworks or archetypes to be helpful to quickly abstract the daily work into a view of the infrastructure and components.
+I’ve found frameworks or archetypes helpful to quickly abstract the daily work into a view of the infrastructure and components.
 Globalization, localization, and internationalization are intertwined concepts with many teams across a company contributing to the design and execution of global products and services.
 To see how it works at the companywide level, frameworks help you to zoom out and analyze the parts.

 What are the frameworks I use?